 From high art to street art, popular culture to cultural excellence—Thessaloniki reels from one international festival to another throughout the year.
 These are just a few:

-Reworks brings together an eclectic mix of music—from experimental sound to modern classical music and contemporary electronics.
+- Reworks brings together an eclectic mix of music—from experimental sound to modern classical music and contemporary electronics.
 It's five days and nights of performances by well established and emerging artists from across Europe.
-The 2018 line-up was not yet announced by Christmas 2017, but it wasn't too early to get in the ticket waiting list at the Reworks website.

-The Street Mode Festival is a four-day celebration of live, street-based performances and visual arts.
-There's music, gigs, DJ sets and MC competitions; graffitti and street art shows and competitions; street dance and street sports—parcour, freerunning and BMX.
+- The Street Mode Festival is a four-day celebration of live, street-based performances and visual arts.
+There's music, gigs, DJ sets, and MC competitions; graffiti and street art shows and competitions; street dance and street sports—parcour, freerunning, and BMX.
 Also, lots of side events and a children's program.
-The 2018 festival is set for August 30 to September 2 and Street Mode Festival tickets are on sale at the Festival website.

-Thessaloniki International Film Festival is a November celebration of the best in contemporary filmaking with shows, forums, professional masterclasses and discussions.
-Missed it at TriBecA or Sundance?
+- Thessaloniki International Film Festival is a November celebration of the best in contemporary filmmaking with shows, forums, professional masterclasses, and discussions.
+Missed it at TriBeCa or Sundance?
 Catch up with it in Thessaloniki.

 02 of 06

 Nightlife is one of the main reasons Thessaloniki should be on your 2018 hot list.
 Whether it's tavernas with live rembetika music or vast pulsating clubs, the party goes on into the wee hours in pockets of entertainment scattered around the city. , National Geographic recently named it one of the top ten cities in the world for nightlife, claiming more bars and cafes per capita than any other city in Europe.